nadluru/StrokeLesSeg/README.md

 ### Experiment Planning

-Before start training, some pre-processing are required.
-Please run the following command for experiment planning.
-Make sure to update the `TASK_ID` in `plan.sh`.
-The `TASK_ID` specifies the dataset to be preprocessed.
-Specifically, `100`, `104`, and `110` corresponds the the default, MSL and DBL datasets, respectively.
+Before starting training, some pre-processing is required.
+Please run the following command for experiment planning:

 ```
 bash plan.sh
 ```

-Additionally, for preprocessing for Res U-Net schemes, update the last command in `plan.sh` with the following one:
+Ensure to update the `TASK_ID` in `plan.sh`.
+The `TASK_ID` specifies the dataset to be preprocessed.
+Specifically, `100`, `104`, and `110` correspond to the default, MSL, and DBL datasets, respectively.
+Additionally, for preprocessing for Res U-Net schemes, update the last command in `plan.sh` with the following:

 ```
 nnUNet_plan_and_preprocess -t TASK_ID --verify_dataset_integrity -pl3d ExperimentPlanner3DFabiansResUNet_v21 -pl2d None